diniodinev/Spring-MVC-book-project/README.md

 asd

-The pourpose of this project is to show full MVC power of Spring.
+The purpose of this project is to show full MVC power of Spring.
 In it a simple application with different forms, jsps and controllers are shown.

-Second remote chnage.

--Third change

--Forth change

--Fifth commit

--Sixth commit

--Seventh commit